RealKingDavid/RealKingDavid.github.io/README.md

 # David K. Amakye — Quarto Blog Starter

 This is a minimal Quarto website setup, ready to deploy to GitHub Pages.
+This website is a work-in-progress.
+You will see changes from time to time till I take this comment away.

 ## How to publish